nixos-asia/website/en/nixify-haskell-01.md

 ---

-# Nixify your haskell project: Introduction
+# Nixifying a Haskell project using nixpkgs

 This is the start of a series of blog posts aimed at simplifying #[[haskell]] development & packaging workflow using [[nix]].
 In this post, we begin the series by nixifying a Haskell application that uses PostgreSQL database and package it for end-users to run with one command.